 Support and advice are sought from Children's Services or the Local Area Designated Officer (LADO), and our Personnel/Human Resources advisor whenever necessary.

-Page 12 of 38 September 2021 At Wrenbury Primary School we recognise the possibility that adults working in the school; including directly employed staff, volunteers, and supply teachers, may harm children; that they may have
+At Wrenbury Primary School we recognise the possibility that adults working in the school; including directly employed staff, volunteers, and supply teachers, may harm children; that they may have:

-- behaved in a way that has harmed a child, or may have harmed a child - committed a criminal offence against or related to a child - behaved towards a child or children in a way that indicates he or she may pose a risk of harm to children - behaved or may have behaved in a way that indicates they may not be suitable to work with children.
+- behaved in a way that has harmed a child, or may have harmed a child and/or - possibly committed a criminal offence against or related to a child, and/or - behaved towards a child or children in a way that indicates he or she may pose a risk of harm to children, and/or - behaved or may have behaved in a way that indicates they may not be suitable to work with children.